open-telemetry/opentelemetry-specification/specification/context.md

 The `Context` mechanism is expected to have the following operations, with their respective language differences:

-#### Create a key

-Keys are used to allow concerns to control access to their local state, and they cannot be guessed by third parties.
-It is recommended that concerns mediate data access via an API, rather than provide direct public access to their keys.

-The API SHOULD accept the following parameters:

-- (Required) The key name.

-The API SHOULD return an opaque object representing the newly created key.

 #### Get value

 Concerns can access their local state out of a specified `Context`.